kushpamnani/kushpamnani/README.md

 ## 💬 Let's Connect

 I'm always open to connecting with others who share my passion for technology.
-If you're interested in collaborating, discussing ideas, or just chatting about the latest in tech, feel free to reach out to me at **kushpamnanii@gmail.com**.
+If you're interested in collaborating, discussing ideas, or just chatting about the latest in tech, feel free to reach out to me at **kushpamnanii@gmail.com** or on [LinkedIn](https://www.linkedin.com/in/kushpamnani/).
 Let's explore the digital world together and create something amazing.